The franchise business will contact you by means of email and/ or telephone only to the email address and phone number

-The menu, which includes ribs, risotto, bruschetta, burgers, chicken and award winning pasta, spaghetti and pizza, has been carefully selected by Tony Macaroni’s multi-award-winning consultant chef Fabio Campoli.
+The Tony Macaroni menu, which includes ribs, risotto, bruschetta, burgers, chicken and award-winning pasta, spaghetti and pizza, has been carefully selected by the company’s multi-award-winning consultant chef Fabio Campoli.
 For over 15 years, Fabio has been one of Italy’s most respected chefs and his knowledge of the country’s cuisine is unrivalled.

 From 2000 to 2013, he was consultant chef for RAI, Italy’s main television channel.
 More recently he hosted a new show, called My Italian Recipes, on Italy’s Channel 4 and is currently presenting The History of Italian Cuisine on La7 with the legendary Rossano Boscolo.